Flying with Air New Zealand earns you Status Points which will enable you to discover a world of benefits and privileges.

-The great thing about Status Points is that you'll earn them on Air New Zealand Flights1 and many Star Alliance partner flights.
-So even if you're flying on a Smart Saver or grabaseat fare, you can get that little bit closer to the next tier.
+The great thing about Status Points is that you'll earn them on Air New Zealand flights1 and many Star Alliance and other partner flights.
+So even if you're flying on our cheapest fares, you’ll still be getting closer to the next tier.

-If a Gold Elite member earns over 2000 Status Points in a membership year, instead of rolling over Status Points to the next year, they'll automatically receive a complimentary banked year at Gold Elite Tier Status to use in the future.
+If an Elite member earns over 2,400 Status Points (1,400 Status Points must have been earned on Air New Zealand operated flights) in a membership year, instead of rolling over Status Points to the next year, they'll automatically receive a complimentary banked year at Elite Tier Status to use in the future.
 Complimentary banked years will be added to your account on your re‐qualification anniversary date and will be stored until they're needed.
-Status Points that are rolled over from the preceding membership year cannot be used for the purpose of qualifying for a complimentary year at Gold Elite.
+Status Points that are rolled over from the preceding membership year cannot be used for the purpose of qualifying for a complimentary year at Elite.

-You can keep track of the Status Points rollover balance and the number of Gold Elite years you have banked on your myairnz account.
+You can keep track of the Status Points roll over balance and the number of Elite years you have banked on your Air New Zealand account.